 Students may choose to audit a class.
 An audit exempts students from examinations, but the instructor may require class attendance and participation.
-No college credit is received for audited courses, regular tuition charges apply, and audits are not eligible for Financial Aid.
-Signing up to audit or reversing audit status is permitted only through the 4th week of the quarter (deadlines are different for summer quarter, please view academic calendar).
+No college credit is received for audited courses, regular tuition and student/course fee charges apply, and audits are not eligible for Financial Aid.
+Signing up to audit or reversing audit status is permitted only through the 5:00 pm Mountain Time at the end of the 4th week of the given quarter (deadlines are different for summer quarter, please view academic calendar).
 Students are responsible for withdrawing from class if they are unable to attend.